pullmanregional/dashboards/panel/panel-process.md

 4. **Exclude patients under 3 years old with no Pediatrics visits for 15 months**.

 Currently, Palouse Pediatrics does not empanel patients to a specific provider.

+#### Unassigned Patients

+If a patient has been seen in a primary care clinic in the last three years, they are considered a patient of the hospital.
+Those that do not meet the any of the criteria above they will be placed into the Unassigned list.
+For example, an adult patient who has not had an appointment in the last 2 years or only urgent care appointments will be not be paneled to a provider or practice.